Iffat313/Searching-and-Sorting-Algorithims/README.md

 4. **What is Big O notation?:** Big O notation is what allows us to express the run time in a mathmatical way.
 However, it doesn't look at the input size but rather all cases.
 It will measure the run time as if the input were gradually increasing!

-5. **What is Growth Rate?:** Growth rate refers to how quick the runtime increases based on the given input size.
+5. **What is Growth Rate?:** Growth rate refers to how quick the runtime increases or decreases as we gradually increase the input size or the value of the input.
+You can get a clear illustration of this via graphing two or more functions.